 Not to be outdone by their Italian neighbors, Nice sports one of the world’s largest celebrations of Mardi Gras, focused on festoons of flowers.
 This glamorous city of the French Riviera gets decked out in elaborate, blossoming parade floats that take over the streets.
 The Bataille de Fleurs(bataij de fler), a French phrase that means ‘Battle of the Flowers,” takes place beside the sea on the famous Promenade des Anglais, a famous French street.
 It’s reported to take 72 hours just to pick the 3,000 flowers that adorn the floats.

 6. Barranquilla, Colombia

 This Spanish-speaking city, nestled near the Caribbean Sea, has one of the largest Carnival traditions dating back to the early 19th century.
 A “Battle of the Flowers” kicks off this four-day extravaganza of parades and music, named by UNESCO as a Masterpiece of the Oral Intangible Heritage of Humanity.
 An important part of the celebration is listening to cumbia(koom-byah) music, an infusion of Caribbean, African, and European music popular in Latin America.

 7. Port of Spain, Trinidad and Tobago

 Many of the islands colonized by the French have a vibrant Carnival tradition that relies heavily on calypso music, but Trinidad and Tobago are the epicenter of Mardi Gras in the Caribbean.
 Calypso and Soca are the two most popular forms of music played during Mardi Gras, featuring steelpan drums.
-Celebrations open with J’ouvert (jou·vay), which is the French word for “day opens,” where people cover themselves in mud, oil, and paint and dance for hours to Soca rhythms.
+Celebrations open with J’ouvert (jou·vay) or Jour Ouvert (jour. ouver), which is the French word for “day opens,” where people cover themselves in mud, oil, and paint and dance for hours to Soca rhythms.

 8. Goa, India